The Protocol/Windsor Framework and the 2024 Democratic Consent Vote

 7. What happens if MLAs do not support a democratic consent motion?

-If MLAs do not vote in favour of a democratic consent motion, Article 18(4) of the Protocol/Windsor Framework states that the provisions of Article 5-10 ‘shall cease to apply after 2 years’, i.e. on 31 December 2026.[11]
+If MLAs do not vote in favour of a democratic consent motion, Article 18(4) of the Protocol/Windsor Framework states that the provisions of Article 5-10 ‘shall cease to apply after 2 years’, i.e. after 31 December 2026.[11]
 The same fate would befall ‘other provisions… to the extent that [they] depend on [Articles 5-10] for their application’.

 The effect would be that from 1 January 2027 EU acts applicable in Northern Ireland under the Protocol/Windsor Framework relating to the movement of goods, state aid, VAT and excise, and the Single Electricity Market would cease to apply; dynamic regulatory alignment in these areas would also cease, as would the jurisdiction of the Court of Justice of the EU.
 This would take Northern Ireland out of its current position of being de facto part of the EU customs territory and its internal market for goods.
 Consequently, there would no longer be a legal basis in the Protocol/Windsor Framework for the free movement of goods across the Irish border.
 The single electricity market on the island of Ireland would also be disrupted.